Power-over-Ethernet ports are forecast to compose nearly 50% of campus switch ports by 2025

-If you need to access the full report to obtain revenue, units, pricing, relevant segmentation including regions and vertical markets, etc., please contact us at email@example.com
+To access the full report for revenue, units, pricing, and relevant segmentation, including regions and vertical markets, please contact us at email@example.com

 About the Report

-The Dell’Oro Group Ethernet Switch – Campus 5-Year Forecast Report offers a complete overview of Ethernet switches built and optimized for deployment outside the data center, for the purpose of connecting users and things to the Local Area Networks.
-The report contains tables covering manufacturers’ revenue, average selling prices, and port/unit shipments by speed (Fast Ethernet, Gigabit Ethernet, 2.5 Gigabit Ethernet, 5.0 Gigabit Ethernet, 25 Gigabit Ethernet, 10 Gigabit Ethernet, 40 Gigabit Ethernet, 50 Gigabit Ethernet, 100 Gigabit Ethernet).
+The Dell’Oro Group Ethernet Switch – Campus Five-Year Forecast Report offers a complete overview of Ethernet switches built and optimized for deployment outside the data center to connect users and things to Local Area Networks.
+The report provides tables covering manufacturers’ revenue, average selling prices, and port/unit shipments by Ethernet and Gigabit speed (Fast and 2.5, 5.0, 25, 10, 40, 50, and 100 Gigabit Ethernet).
 Regional breakouts and Power Over Ethernet (PoE) are also included.